 - Lots of settings options

-- A little more expensive than some options
+- A little more expensive than many other models

 Best For Home Use